The Relocation and Building Committee (RBC) is pursuing a three-phase approach to successfully building The Next Harvest

 We acquired 11.5 acres located at 414 Klein Road in New Sewickley Township.

-First worship service at the new property is planned for August 4, 2024.
+First worship service and church picnic was held on the new property August 4, 2024.

 • With our five year lease nearly half through and recognizing our steady growth, the elders chartered a Relocation and Building Committee (RBC) in June, and authorized the RBC to begin searching for property to build on, or a larger building to renovate.